endometriosis

 Treatments for Infertility Related to Endometriosis

-In most cases, health care providers will recommend laparoscopy to remove or vaporize the growths as a way to also improve fertility in women who have mild or minimal endometriosis.6 Although studies show improved pregnancy rates following this type of surgery, the success rate is not clear.
+Endometriosis can lead to trouble getting pregnant.
+In most cases, doctor will recommend laparoscopy to remove or vaporize the growths as a way to also improve fertility in women who have mild or minimal endometriosis 43.
+Although studies show improved pregnancy rates following this type of surgery, the success rate is not clear.

 Even though the use of hormones in IVF is successful in treating infertility related to endometriosis, other forms of hormone therapy are not as successful.
-For instance, ACOG does not recommend using oral contraceptive pills or GnRH agonists to treat endometriosis-related infertility.
-The use of these hormonal agents prevents ovulation and delays pregnancy 28.
+For instance, the American College of Obstetricians and Gynecologists does not recommend using oral contraceptive pills or GnRH agonists to treat endometriosis-related infertility.
+The use of these hormonal agents prevents ovulation and delays pregnancy 18, 6.

 In addition, the hormones used during IVF do not cure the endometriosis lesions, which means that pain may recur after pregnancy and that not all women with endometriosis are able to become pregnant with IVF.
 Researchers are still looking for hormone treatments for infertility due to endometriosis.